 Public Speaking Skills are as follows:

 - Stage presence.
-Good public speakers present.
+Good public speakers were present.

 - Voice control.
 Your voice is the most important tool you will use as a public speaker.